aliazansaroya786/ragfood/README.md

 ## 🖼️ Screenshots

-Screenshots of successful RAG system operation are available in the `screenshots/` folder of this repository, showing some test queries and their responses.
+Screenshots of successful RAG system operation are available in the `screenshots/` folder of this repository, showing all 10 test queries and their responses.

 ---